nimblehq/our-team/join-us/our-recruitment-process.md

 Our review will be emailed back to you.

+#### Talent Managers

+The challenge requires to provide recommendations in two areas: Outreach Activities and  People Operations

+Applicants are expected to provide recommendations relevant to our company specifically (geography, industry and team size).

+Applicants are free to choose the format in which they want to submit their report e.g. test document, presentation, or others...

+Upon reception of the submission by email, our team usually take anywhere between 3-5 days to do a complete review.
+We put great emphasis on the following:

+* Care and attention to detail in the way to present your report.
+* Business value and implementation feasibility of your recommendations.

+Our review will be emailed back to you.

 ### 2nd Interview

 This is very similar to the first interview but with different people from our team.